gondek/notes.gondek.ca/notes/reproducable-testing.md

   && poetry run coverage html -d $CONTAINER_WORKDIR/test/test-results/htmlcov "

-# Use docker to run the unit tests.
+# Use docker to run the tests.
 Explanations of the flags/parameters are below.
 docker run \
   --rm \
   --network none \